ramp4-pcar4/ramp4-pcar4/docs/geo/layers.md

 ### Filters

 Apply a SQL filter on a logical layer.
 This will alert any listeners on the `layer.filterChanged` event.
-Core SQL filters include `grid`, `symbol`, and `api`
+Core SQL filters include `grid`, `symbol`, `extent`, and `initial`.
+Avoid using core filter names for custom filters.
+If no filter name is provided, the generic `api` value will be used.

 ```js
 myLayer.setSqlFilter('dogfilter', `breed = 'terrier'`);